School Science Lessons

 Dried herb sold as aerials.

-perennial in grasslands, up to 30 cm, bright yellow florets, stems have milky juice, culinary uses, pickled leaves in salads as dandelion greens, steamed, tea from
+toothed, perennial in grasslands, up to 30 cm, bright yellow florets, stems have milky juice, culinary uses, pickled leaves in salads as dandelion greens, steamed,

-dandelion cordial for gout, pasture weed, vegetative reproduction by contractile tuberous roots, stalk cross sections used to show osmotic pressure and absorbing
+and dandelion cordial for gout, pasture weed, vegetative reproduction by contractile tuberous roots, stalk cross sections used to show osmotic pressure and

 is supposed to " tell the time".